seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 This blog post builds on the accumulation of [my postings in the last 4 years](https://nocodefunctions.com) on the meanings and consequences of gen AI, right from [a note on the significance of ChatGPT when it was realeased in 2022](https://nocodefunctions.com/blog/chatgpt-consequences/).

-I am interested in a broader question - namely, the impact and consequences of AI on higher ed.
+I am interested in a broad question - namely, the impact and consequences of AI on higher ed.
 This blog post is a short side quest, where I establish first whether AI can be compared to previous tech shocks that impacted higher ed, and how so.
 Because if AI is "just like MOOCS: vast expectations but limited impact", then we learned something interesting: AI is nothing much to bother about.
 But that's not the conclusion I'll reach ;-)

 # Before AI, 3 notable tech shocks on higher education